-The award is designed to benefit a wide spectrum of clinical or translational researchers and scientists across Ohio State.
+The award is designed to benefit a wide spectrum of clinical or translational researchers across OSU.
 The award provides salary support to ensure protected time for mentored research and didactic training in clinical/ translational research across a wide variety of project topics and academic areas.
-The overall goal of the program is to equip early career investigators to advance from mentored to independent researchers funded by an NIH R01 award, an individual K award, or equivalent.
+The overall goal of the program is to equip early career investigators to advance from mentored to independent researchers funded by an NIH R01 award, individual K award, or equivalent.

-K12 Scholars will be selected based on a competitive application process in which the following will be key review considerations that determine funding:
+KL2 Scholars will be selected based on a competitive application process in which the following will be key review considerations that determine funding: